LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 See also:

-It is possible to perform post-filtering on the selected log entries at client side with grep or similar Unix commands according to these docs.
+It is also possible to perform post-filtering of the selected log entries at client side with grep and similar Unix commands according to these docs.

 Stats over the selected logs can be calculated via stats pipe.